 Besides being a team player, extraordinary employees know their customers, internally and externally.
 They are relentless in making sure they understand what’s important to them and meet or exceed expectations.
 They make realistic commitments and ensure they return calls and emails promptly, always following through doing what is right for their customers and the team.

 Stays Knowledgeable and Trained

 Ordinary employees look for the company or supervisor to train them in their job.
 They expect the organization to continually keep them up to date on their skills and job knowledge.

-Extraordinary employees identify and resolve problems creatively on an ongoing basis.
+Identify and resolve problems creatively on an ongoing basis.
 They continually strive to make things better and better, raising the bar for success.
 These employees don’t settle for average or accept things as they are.
-You’ll never hear them say, “If it’s not broken, don’t fix it”.
-Instead, you may hear them say, “I know we can do better, let’s think about other ways to make improvements.”
+You’ll never hear them say, “If it’s not broken, don’t fix it.”
+Instead, you may hear them say, “I know we can do better; let’s think about other ways to make improvements.”

-Choosing to be an extraordinary employee is within the reach of everyone.
-It is more about choosing your attitude, and how you react to life than it is about skills and abilities.
+Choosing to be an extraordinary employee is within reach of everyone.
+It is more about choosing your attitude and how you react to life than it is about skills and abilities.
 Compare your attitudes against each of the topics discussed in this article.
 Resolve today to live and act as an extraordinary employee.
 Define specific objectives, plans, and actions needed to improve how you show up at work and in life in general.
 In today’s market, organizations select and keep only their top-performing employees.
-Being extraordinary in these key areas will not only make you one of the elite but will help your organization grow and thrive.
+Extraordinary employee habits in these key areas will not only make you one of the elite but will help your organization grow and thrive.